Everything You Need To Know About Peptides In Skincare

 Peptides have several properties, but they’re best known for their ability to stimulate collagen production in skin, says Ghiasi.
 Collagen plays a big role in firmness, elasticity and hydration levels, and its production naturally decreases with age.
 When applied topically, peptides are absorbed into skin and signal its cells to make more collagen, which helps minimize the appearance of fine lines and wrinkles, explains Taraska.
 Peptides also have anti-inflammatory and hydration-boosting benefits, which leads to clearer, smoother and more resilient skin.

-While peptides are a promising skincare ingredient, both Taraska and Ghiasi warn that more research and data are needed to back efficacy of peptides in skincare.
+While peptides are a promising skincare ingredient, both Taraska and Ghiasi warn that more research and data are needed to back their efficacy in skincare.

 What are some of the most commonly used peptides in skincare?